Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 python3 scripts/dry_run.py --spec specs/high_memory_usage/specify.md --action delete_namespace

-1. Assess your case by the 25-point model and fill the table below.
-For each category indicate score, evidence artifact, and reason for reduction if score is below 5.
-Calculate total, check blocking conditions, and formulate what needs to change for the pipeline to pass threshold 23/25. *Expected: all three fields filled in each table row; "Evidence artifact" points to specific file or run, not general statement; total cell contains number in format N/25 and list of blocking conditions, or explicit "no blockers".*
+1. Score your case on the 25-point model and fill in the table below.
+For each category, indicate the score, the artifact-evidence, and the reason for a reduction if the score is below 5.
+Sum the total, check the blocking conditions, and articulate what needs to change for the pipeline to pass the 23/25 threshold. *Expectation: all three fields are filled in each row; "Artifact-evidence" points to a specific file or run, not a generic wording; the total cell contains a number of the form N/25 and a list of blocking conditions, or an explicit "no blockers".*

 Spec